1974 Indianapolis 500: Race schedule

 The race was run in the wake of the energy crisis, which precipitated several changes to the schedule.
 During the offseason, government officials were pressuring sports and recreational organizations to curtail their energy consumption.
 Track management did not want to shorten the traditional 500-mile race distance, but agreed to voluntarily curtail other track activities.
 In the first half of 1974, NASCAR decided to trim all of their race distances by 10%, as well as scale back practice and ancillary events.
 The 1974 Daytona 500 was notably trimmed by 20 laps (the race officially started on lap 21), and ran a total distance of only 450 miles.
 Furthermore, the 24 Hours of Daytona and 12 Hours of Sebring were canceled outright.

 USAC opted to cut a week of practice out of the schedule for the Indy 500.
 Previously, the track would customarily open for practice on May 1 (or as early as the Saturday before May 1).
 For 1974, the track opened three weeks before the race.
 Time trials were cut back from four days to two.
 Pole day would be held on the Saturday two weeks before the race, and Bump Day would be held on the Saturday one week before the race.

 In addition, the track would begin opening on practice days around 12 noon, rather than the previous 9 a.m.
 Normally, the first few hours of practice were quiet and leisurely with few cars taking advantage of the track time.
 Thus they were deemed superfluous and excessive on resources and operating costs.
 This change was also introduced because it made logical sense to have drivers practicing on the track at the same time of day as they would be running in time trials and the race itself (theoretically it would better mimic the conditions encountered on those days).

 The reduced on-track time was seen as a way to reduce overall fuel consumption – fewer days that fans would drive their cars to the track – but a mostly insignificant reduction of the actual methanol fuel used by the race cars.
 In general, the schedule changes were well-received by participants, as it doubled as a cost-saving measure.
-The changes for the most part were made permanent, although for 1975, time trials was reverted back to four days.
+The changes for the most part were made permanent, with one notable exception: for 1975, time trials reverted to four days.